Luckyisrael/react-native-pyth-viz/README.md

 ReactNativePythViz is a powerful React Native library for integrating Pyth Network data feeds into your mobile applications.
 It provides real-time price updates, customizable alerts, and advanced visualization components for crypto asset prices.

-## Features
+## Current Features

-- Real-time price updates from Pyth Network
+- ✅ Real-time price updates from Pyth Network
-- Price alerts
+- ✅ Support for multiple assets
-- Interactive Line and Candlestick charts
+- ✅ Customizable line chart component
-- Utility functions for price calculations
+- ✅ Easy-to-use React hooks for data fetching and management
-- TypeScript support
+- ✅ TypeScript support for improved developer experience

 ## Installation